 - I will offer advice and information for those inquiring about Christian Science, being a Christian Scientist, and being a former Christian Scientist, and I’m willing to discuss ideas with you and help you to clarify your understanding–Christian Science, and the experiences many of us who have left it have had can be confusing and difficult to understand for someone who is unfamiliar with it.

-- I will do interviews and offer comments.
+- I will do interviews, discuss my own experiences, and offer comments.

 - I will write guest posts on blogs, op-eds, or relevant guest columns.

 - I will not participate in or support any ‘reality’ television shows under any circumstances.

 - I will not give talks or lectures, but I’m happy to put you in touch with former Christian Scientists who are willing and are experienced public speakers (talking in front of large groups of people is not something I’m comfortable with).

 - I prefer e-mail as my primary means of communication.

 - I have a demanding ‘day’ job, as well as many other interests; this blog is a secondary activity for me, so I may not respond to your inquiry right away, as I do not check e-mails daily; however I do try to respond to all e-mails as quickly as I can.

 - I own the copyright on all content in this blog with the exception of any guest posts or other materials as noted–check out this page for more information on this.

 - My e-mail address: firstname.lastname@example.org or use the embedded contact form below.